NBP-ACC/week-2-acc_4/README.md

 ### Go/no-go Task

 In a go/no-go task the participant is required to react to a “go” stimulus and refrain from reacting given a “no-go” signal.
-Measuring the response an the reaction time, in psychology this experiment paradigm is often used to evaluate impulsiveness and sustained attention.
+Measuring the response and the reaction time, in psychology this experiment paradigm is often used to evaluate impulsiveness and sustained attention.

 In the following you will find a visualization of how the experiment should look like, once you successfully completed the code: